Commissioner x Season Detroit Art Trip

 Have you ever wondered where all of the artwork lives when it’s not on display?
 Or thought about how it is moved from place to place?
 Cranbrook’s Collections Wing opened in late 2011, making it one of the first museums in the world to allow public access to its storage facilities.
 Read about it in the NY Times.

-Rideshare from The Siren (approx. 6 min ride) and/or meet up at the restaurant for dinner
+Rideshare from The Siren (approx. 6 min ride) and/or meet up at Vecino’s for dinner.
+Travelers staying at hotels outside The Siren should meet directly at the restaurant for ease.

 8 PM